kshji/viestihajonta/README.EN.md

 ./testi1.sh
 ```
 ## Executing priviledges for .sh files
-If .sh files not include exucute priviledge, then add it:
+If .sh files not include execute priviledge, then add it:
 ```sh
 chmod a+rx *.sh sourcedata/examples/*.sh
 ```